batincode/codex/README.md

 ## Features
 - Upload a video file of the interview.
 - Process the video using the [FER](https://github.com/justinshenk/fer) library to detect facial emotions.
+- Extract the audio track and compute basic emotion features with **pyAudioAnalysis**.
+- Transcribe speech using **Whisper** and optionally send it to the OpenAI API for sincerity analysis.
 - Display a score for each emotion on a 0-10 scale and indicate pass/fail status.

 ## Requirements